datarobot/pic2vec/README.md

 ### Data Format

-``image_featurizer`` works on image data represented either as a directory of image files, as URL pointers contained in a CSV, or as a directory of images with a CSV containing pointers to the image files.
+``image_featurizer`` works on image data represented as either:
+1. A directory of image files.
+2. As URL pointers contained in a CSV.
+3. Or as a directory of images with a CSV containing pointers to the image files.

 If no CSV is provided with the directory, it automatically generates a CSV to store the features with the appropriate images.

-Each row of the CSV is associated with a different image, and they can be combined with external data as well.
-Each image's featurized representation will be appended to new columns at the end of the appropriate row.
+Each row of the CSV represents a different image, and image rows can also have columns containing other data about the images as well.
+Each image's featurized representation will be appended as a series of new columns at the end of the appropriate image row.

 ### Constraints Specification